KUTlime/Interview-questions/README.md

 * Tell me about somebody who did well in my job role.
 What did they do?
 * How many hours do you expect me to work?
-* What time do you sign off the Slack?
+* What time do you sign off Slack?
-* Is it usually expected from me to be able to respond to Slack messages after work hours?
+* Is it usually expected of me to be able to respond to Slack messages after work hours?

+## .NET Pell-Mell

+* How many projects have you done in .NET 9/8/7/6?
+* Do you know the Mediator pattern?
+* Do you know Roslyn source-code generators?
+Have you used them somehow before?

 ## C# language